franok/guide-aws-mc-server/readme.md

 ```

 ### backing up the server files to s3
+Usually this is not necessary, since a backup will be created every time the teardown.yml playbook is executed.
+Anyways, here's how to do it manually:

 ```
 # remove existing backup tar file, if exists:
 rm -v /minecraft/mc-server.tar